Munira001/film-fund/README.md

 FilmFund is designed to handle imperfect research results.

-Search API failure
+Search API Failure

 If the live search service fails, the application reports the failure rather than pretending that live results were retrieved.

-No relevant results
+No Relevant Results

 The user can broaden or change their search requirements.

-Incomplete information
+Incomplete Information

 If a source does not provide a specific piece of information, FilmFund can identify it as unavailable rather than inventing an answer.

-Suspicious information
+Information Requiring Verification

 Funding information that cannot be adequately supported by available evidence should be treated as requiring additional verification.